jeremyolliver/cookbook-unattended-upgrades/README.md

 This cookbook configures the unattended-upgrades package which performs automatic package updates on debian systems.

-Test status:
+Build status:

 [![Build Status](https://travis-ci.org/jeremyolliver/cookbook-unattended-upgrades.png?branch=master)](https://travis-ci.org/jeremyolliver/cookbook-unattended-upgrades)

-CI automatically runs linting tests.
+CI automatically runs linting and unit tests.
 You may also run more thorough integration tests via Vagrant as well.
 See below for details on how to do that.

 # Requirements